alvarotrigo/fullPage.js/README.md

 Now anchors can be defined directly in the HTML structure by using the attribute `data-anchor` as explained here.

 - `lockAnchors`: (default `false`) Determines whether anchors in the URL will have any effect at all in the library.
 You can still using anchors internally for your own functions and callbacks, but they won't have any effect in the scrolling of the site.
 Useful if you want to combine fullPage.js with other plugins using anchor in the URL.

-	**Important** It is helpful to understand that the values in the `anchors` option array correlate directly to the element with the class of `.section` by it's position in the markup.

 - `easing`: (default `easeInOutCubic`) Defines the transition effect to use for the vertical and horizontal scrolling.
 It requires the file `vendors/easings.min.js` or [jQuery UI](http://jqueryui.com/) for using some of [its transitions](http://api.jqueryui.com/easings/).
 Other libraries could be used instead.